-- -Select 'Yes' if you already entered the variables you wish to model in Stage 3 - -Enter 'No' if you wish to use a different design matrix (then push the 'Select New Predictors' button to do so)
+-Select 'Yes' if you already entered the variables you wish to model in Stage 3 -Enter 'No' if you wish to use a different design matrix (then push the 'Select New Predictors' button to do so) Contrasts/F-Tests:

-Contrasts/F-Tests:

--Select either 'Contrasts' or 'F-Tests'
+-Select either 'Contrasts' or 'F-Tests' of Contrasts/F-Tests:

-# of Contrasts/F-Tests:

--Enter the number of contrasts/F-tests you wish to use
+-Enter the number of contrasts/F-tests you wish to use Contrast/F-Test Matrix:

-Contrast/F-Test Matrix:

--For each row (representing one contrast/F-test), enter a contrast weight in each column (entry can remain o)

-Test ALL Nodes:
+-For each row (representing one contrast/F-test), enter a contrast weight in each column (entry can remain 0) Test ALL Nodes:

--Only applies to testing of node-specific properties

--Check this box to test all nodes, otherwise enter a selection matrix or push the 'Select Nodes' button

-Test ALL Edges:
+-Only applies to testing of node-specific properties -Check this box to test all nodes, otherwise enter a selection matrix or push the 'Select Nodes' button Test ALL Edges:

-- -Only applies to testing of edge-specific properties - -Check this box to test all edges, otherwise enter a selection matrix or push the 'Select Edges' button

-Properties for Fully Connected Matrices:
+-Only applies to testing of edge-specific properties -Check this box to test all edges, otherwise enter a selection matrix or push the 'Select Edges' button Properties for Fully Connected Matrices:

-- -Specify which properties to test - -Click on each property of interest, holding down cntrl (or whatever works on your system) to specify multiple properties - -All properties that you would like to test should end up highlighted - -See the Appendix A for details regarding these properties

-Properties for Thresholded Matrices:
+-Specify which properties to test -Click on each property of interest, holding down cntrl (or whatever works on your system) to specify multiple properties -All properties that you would like to test should end up highlighted -See the Appendix A for details regarding these properties Properties for Thresholded Matrices:

-- -Specify which properties to test - -Click on each property of interest, holding down cntrl (or whatever works on your system) to specify multiple properties - -All properties that you would like to test should end up highlighted - -See the Appendix A for details regarding these properties
+-Specify which properties to test -Click on each property of interest, holding down cntrl (or whatever works on your system) to specify multiple properties -All properties that you would like to test should end up highlighted -See the Appendix A for details regarding these properties Outputs:

-Outputs:

-Structure containing test statistics (t/F/Wilks' Lambda values, p-values) for each contrast/F-test, for each property selected

-Significant effects (at the chosen alpha) are summarized in an output file (<outname>\sig\analyses.txt) and out\data.sig\find

-Known Issue - If your analyses crash, try commenting out lines 6342-6346 of GTG\runpermanalyses\GUI.m and rerunning the analyses.
-If that does not work, please e-mail the tool listserve.

-Appendix A

-NOTE: The information in this appendix has been culled from a number of sources, most notably:

-Rubinov, M., Sporns, O. (2010).
+Structure containing test statistics (t/F/Wilks' Lambda values, p-values) for each contrast/F-test, for each property selected Significant effects (at the chosen alpha) are summarized in an output file (<outname>sig_analyses.txt) and out_data.sig_find Appendix A NOTE: The information in this appendix has been culled from a number of sources, most notably: Rubinov, M., Sporns, O. (2010).
 Complex network measures of brain connectivity: Uses and interpretations.
 NeuroImage, 52, 1059-1069.
 Rubinov M., Sporns O. (2011) Weight-conserving characterization of complex functional brain networks.
 NeuroImage, 56, 2068-2079.
 Therefore, most of the credit should go to these authors (but, all mistakes are mine).
 Types of Measures:

-Functional Segregation:

-The ability for specialized processing to occur within densely interconnected groups of brain regions.
+Functional Segregation: The ability for specialized processing to occur within densely interconnected groups of brain regions.
 Measures: Clustering Coefficient, Local Efficiency, Transitivity.
 Functional Integration:

 The ability to rapidly combine specialized information from distributed brain regions.
 Measures: Characteristic Path Length, Global Efficiency.
 Centrality (Influence):

 The importance of a node (edge) for acting as hubs and facilitating integration.

-Measures: Degree, (Density for Influence), Diversity Coefficient, Edge Betweeness Centrality, Eigenvector Centrality, K-Coreness Centrality, Node Betweeness Centrality, Node Strength, Pagerank Centrality, Participation Coefficient, Subgraph Centrality, Within-Module Degree Z-Score.
+Measures: Degree, (Density for Influence), Closeness Centrality, Diversity Coefficient, Edge Betweenness Centrality, Eigenvector Centrality, Gateway Coefficient, K-Coreness Centrality, Node Betweenness Centrality, Node Strength, Pagerank Centrality, Participation Coefficient, Subgraph Centrality, Within-Module Degree Z-Score.
 Resilience:

 Network vulnerability to insult.

-Measures: Assortativity.
+Measures: Assortativity, Local Assortativity.
 Measures:

-Assortativity\:
+Assortativity:

 The correlation between degrees of all nodes on two opposite ends of a link.
 A measure of resilience.
 Positive values reflect greater resilience.
+One value is produced for the entire network.
 Characteristic Path Length (CPL):

 The average shortest path between all pairs of nodes.
 More influenced by shorter paths.
 A measure of functional integration.
 Higher values reflect less integration.
 One value is produced for the entire network.
+Closeness Centrality: